Activity time: 10 minutes

 Preparation for Activity

-- Gather small items of clothing or apparel labeled as having originated in a country outside the United States.
+- Gather small items of clothing and fresh fruits and vegetables labeled as having originated in a country outside the United States.

 - Place chairs in a circle.
 Set copies of Singing the Living Tradition on chairs.